 - Leaflets, Pamphlets and Handbills (Handbills) and similar informational literature may be used in association with on-campus groups, events and activities, including groups, events, and activities not recognized or sponsored by the University.
 In the case of unrecognized student groups, only Chapman student members of the group may distribute such informational literature.

-- Handbills may be distributed at the following two
+- Handbills may be distributed at the following two locations only:

 i. the sidewalks between Argyros Forum and the Leatherby Libraries and